King's Sutton: Astrop House

 It was built c.1740 for Sir John Willes, Chief Justice of the Court of Common Pleas.
 Sir John Soane added wings for the Revd.
 William Shippen Willes, which were extended in the 19th century and demolished in 1961.
 William Wilkinson added the Keeper's lodge, pheasantry and a cottage in 1868.
 Lancelot "Capability" Brown laid out the grounds.

 Astrop was the site of a famous Spa discovered in the 17th century.
-All that now remains is a small well known as St. Rumbald's Well, south of the house in a valley (see "History" section).
+All that now remains is a small well, known as St. Rumbald's Well, south of the house in a valley.